Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Portfolio Construction as a Training Objective

 So far, we have been analyzing the data augmentation for specific examples of the utility function and the data augmentation distribution to argue that certain types of data augmentation is preferable.
 Now we outline how this formulation can be generalized to deal with a wider range of problems, such as different utility functions and different data augmentations.
-For a general utility function $U=U(x, \pi)$ for some data point $x$ that describes the current state of the market, and $\pi$ that describes our strategy in this market state, we would like to ultimately maximize
+This general framework can be used to derive alternative data augmentations schemes if one wants to maximize other financial metrics other than the Sharpe ratio, such as the Sortino ratio \citep{estrada2006downside}, or to incorporate regularization effect that into account of the heavy tails of the prices distribution.